Skip to content

 In a hurry?
 TL;DR

-• 1A zephyr is a soft, gentle breeze, not a harsh wind.
+• 1A zephyr is a soft, gentle breeze, specifically a light wind felt more than heard, offering refreshment.

 Why It Matters